davecoll3/magic-8-ball/README.md

 * Error Message

-  * Should a user fail to write a question, an error message is displayed underneath the button which prompts them to ask a question.
+  * Should a user fail to write a question, an error message is displayed, underneath the button, which prompts them to ask a question.

     ![Error Message](/readme-files/images/error-msg.png)